captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 Is not same though.
 ---
 ## PAOLA:
-Is not same, no.
+No,is not same.
 ---
 ## PAOLA:
-Did you make a sedar in the War?
+Did you make a seder in the War?
 ---
 Parla con me, tesoro mio.